 - A) Continue to fill information and data services requests from citizens, businesses, not-for-profit organizations and public agencies. - B) Maintain socio-economic and demographic data.
 An aspect of this service is a dedicated section of G/FLRPC's website featuring or linking to currently available data. - i.
-Partner with the New York State Data Center and university centers to deliver improved data to regional stakeholders. - Develop a Regional Atlas and associated data that analyzes, summarizes, and illustrates transportation, socio-economic, and demographic trends within the ninecounty Genesee-Finger Lakes Region. - iii.
-Develop Population Projections for the Genesee-Finger Lakes Region. - C) Provide GIS/Remote Sensing assistance and support through activities such as mapping and database creation to support economic development functions. - i.
+Partner with the New York State Data Center and university centers to deliver improved data to regional stakeholders. - ii.
+Develop a Regional Atlas and associated data that analyzes, summarizes, and illustrates transportation, socio-economic, and demographic trends within the nine-county Genesee-Finger Lakes Region. - C) Provide GIS/Remote Sensing assistance and support through activities such as mapping and database creation to support economic development functions. - i.
 Continue to provide GIS assistance to Wyoming County - D) Update information and links on G/FLRPC's website. - i.
 G/FLRPC's website will serve as a location for regional marketing, information/data dissemination, and partnership coordination/promotion.